KhronosGroup/SPIRV-Tools/syntax.md

 The assembler processes the tokens encountered in alternate parsing mode as
 follows:

-* If the token is a number literal, it outputs that number as one or more words, as defined in the SPIR-V specification for Literal Number.
-The number must fit within the unsigned 32-bit range.
+* If the token is a number literal, since context may be lost, the number is interpreted as a 32-bit value and output as a single word.
+In order to specify multiple-word literals in alternate-parsing mode, further uses of `!<integer>` tokens may be required.
   All formats supported by `strtoul()` are accepted.
 * If the token is a string literal, it outputs a sequence of words representing the string as defined in the SPIR-V specification for Literal String.
 * If the token is an ID, it outputs the ID's internal number.